jrfnl/clearPHP/rules/no-nested-ternary.md

 <!-- Good Practices -->
 # No Nested Ternary

-The ternary operator is a compact version of a `if then else` structure.
+The ternary operator is a compact version of an _`if` then `else`_ structure.
 It is very convenient when the branching is needed but should be inline with the rest of the code.

 ```php
 <?php
 print 'Result : '.( $success ? 'transaction succeded' : 'transaction failed');

 ```

 Ternary operators may be nested.
-This degrades very quickly the readability of the code.
+This very quickly degrades the readability of the code.

 ```php
 <?php